-Foreign exchange transactions involving trade creditors and other payables in Colombia, exceed foreign exchange transactions involving trade and other receivables by 20% as of June 30, 2021, meaning 80% of these transactions are covered.
+Foreign exchange transactions involving trade creditors and other payables in Colombia, exceed foreign exchange transactions involving trade and other receivables by 6% as of September 30, 2021, meaning 94% of these transactions are covered.
 This mitigates a large proportion of the Group's exchange rate risk exposure, as those foreign currencies collected are entirely used to pay suppliers and/or third parties that bill in US dollars and require payment in that currency.
 Foreign exchange requirements vary every month.
 When surpluses arise, these are held in reserve to meet future payment commitments and/or sold when the exchange rate is favorable.
 Otherwise management buys foreign exchange at the best market rate to meet its foreign currency commitments.
 Each Terpel affiliate uses the locally accepted currency in its country, and financial borrowing is also in this local currency in order to avoid any foreign exchange exposure.
 Treasury departments in various countries cover all of their requirements locally.

-The foreign exchange market has been affected by upward pressures due to changes in crude oil prices, the increase in risk premiums due to uncertainty and risk aversion caused by the COVID-19 pandemic and new worldwide infection waves during the first half of 2021, which has been reflected in high volatility among global currencies.
-As of June 30, 2021, the currencies within the regions where the Group trades have depreciated against the US dollar.
+The foreign exchange market has been affected by upward pressures due to changes in crude oil prices, the increase in risk premiums due to uncertainty and risk aversion caused by the COVID-19 pandemic and the political situation in South American countries, which has been reflected in high volatility among global currencies.
+As of September 30, 2021, the currencies within the regions where the Group trades have depreciated against the US dollar.

-Mapco is not significantly exposed to foreign exchange risks on trade receivables, other receivables, payables and financial obligations, as all transactions are denominated in US dollars, which is the local currency.
+Map co is not significantly exposed to foreign exchange risks on trade receivables, other receivables, payables and financial obligations, as all transactions are denominated in US dollars, which is the local currency.